ji-podhead/Network-Guides/docs/storage/Knowledge Base/readme.md

 ***N+M Redundancy***
 > N+M redundancy involves having N active servers and M standby servers ready to take over in case of failures, providing a higher level of availability.

 ---
-## Split Brain Scenario

-The Split Brain Scenario refers to a situation in distributed systems where two or more nodes believe they are the sole coordinator or master of the system, leading to potential data inconsistencies and conflicts.
-This can occur in high-availability (HA) clusters, particularly when using shared storage technologies like SAN, iSCSI, or FCoE, where network partitions may cause nodes to lose communication with each other.

-### Key Characteristics

-- **Isolation of Nodes**: In a Split Brain Scenario, nodes become isolated from each other, often due to network failures or misconfigurations, leading to a state where each node believes it is the only active node.
-- **Data Inconsistency**: Without proper coordination or fencing mechanisms, these isolated nodes may continue to accept write operations independently, resulting in duplicate entries or lost updates, compromising data integrity.
-- **Risk of Data Loss or Corruption**: Over time, this can lead to significant data loss or corruption, as the system's state diverges between the nodes.

-### Mitigation Strategies

-- **Fencing Mechanisms**: Implementing fencing mechanisms, such as STONITH (Shoot The Other Node In The Head) or SBD (STONITH Block Device), to physically isolate malfunctioning nodes from the shared storage, preventing them from accepting write operations.
-- **Quorum Algorithms**: Utilizing quorum algorithms to determine the majority state of the cluster, ensuring that only the majority of nodes agree on the current state, thereby preventing conflicting operations.
-- **Watchdog Timers**: Employing watchdog timers on each node to detect and remove nodes that fail to respond, ensuring that only responsive nodes participate in the cluster operation.

-### Importance in High-Availability Systems

-In high-availability systems, mitigating the Split Brain Scenario is crucial for maintaining data integrity and system stability.
-Proper configuration of fencing mechanisms, along with vigilant monitoring and timely intervention, are essential to prevent this scenario from occurring and to quickly recover from it if it does.

----
 ## SAN (Storage Area Network) vs NAS (Network Attached Storage)